lmc297/besPLOT/README.md

 ## Principal Component Analysis (PCA)

-This performs PCA using the 'prcomp' function in R's 'stats' package.
-An  interactive plot is produced using 'ggplot2'.
+This performs PCA using the ```prcomp``` function in R's ```stats``` package.
+An  interactive plot is produced using ```ggplot2```.

-By default, besPLOT plots the first, second, and third principal components (PC1, PC2, and PC3, respectively) on the x-axis, y-axis, and as the point size, respectively.
-If you want to change which PCs are viewed, you can select them from the lists in the left panel.
-You can determine which samples are associated with which points by clicking on them, and you can zoom in by dragging your mouse and double-clicking on an area of the plot (double-click to zoom back out).
+* By default, besPLOT plots the first, second, and third principal components (PC1, PC2, and PC3, respectively) on the x-axis, y-axis, and as the point size, respectively; if you want to change which PCs are viewed, you can select them from the lists in the left panel.

+* You can determine which samples are associated with which points by clicking on them.

+* You can zoom in by dragging your mouse and double-clicking on an area of the plot (double-click to zoom back out).

-You can color your points using your categorical metadata by checking the "Overlay Metadata" box.
-To download the plot, click "Download this plot" in the left panel.
+* You can color your points using your categorical metadata by checking the "Overlay Metadata" box.

+* To download the plot, click "Download this plot" in the left panel.

 Note: I have hard-coded `prcomp` to scale and center the data.

 ## Non-Metric Multidimensional Scaling (NMDS)

-This performs NMDS using the 'metaMDS' function in R's 'vegan' package and produces an interactive, 2-dimensional plot using 'ggplot2'.
+This performs NMDS using the ```metaMDS``` function in R's ```vegan``` package and produces an interactive, 2-dimensional plot using ```ggplot2```.

 NMDS is a method of ordination in which input data are fit to *k* dimensions (in besPLOT, k is set to 2 so that the results can be plotted in 2 dimensions).

-NMDS is valuable because it makes few assumptions about the nature of your data, and it allows any distance/dissimilarity measure to be used. besPLOT has a variety of dissimilarity metrics available, so consult the documentation for ```vegdist``` to learn which is appropriate for your data (type ```?vegdist``` in your R Studio console)
+NMDS is valuable because it makes few assumptions about the nature of your data, and it allows any distance/dissimilarity measure to be used.

+besPLOT has a variety of dissimilarity metrics available, so consult the documentation for ```vegdist``` to learn which is appropriate for your data (type ```?vegdist``` in your R Studio console)